Study: Food, beverage marketing increase kids' use of promoted products

 Several studies included in the analysis also suggest that exposure to food and beverage marketing increased purchase requests for certain brands among children and adolescents, they said.

-In this study, food marketing exposure was associated with increases in children's food intake, choice of and preference toward test items and purchase requests," researchers from the University of Liverpool in England wrote.
+"Our research is further robust evidence that unhealthy food marketing has detrimental effects on eating and related behaviors in young people," study co-author Emma Boyland told UPI in an email.

-However, "there was little evidence to support associations with food purchasing by or on behalf of children, while data relating to dental health and body weight outcomes were scarce," they said.
+"Exposure to unhealthy food marketing, whether via TV, digital media or packaging, was associated with significant increases in intake, choice, preference and purchase requests," said Boyland, chair of the department of food marketing and child health at the University of Liverpool in England.

 The findings are based on an analysis of data from 80 studies that collectively enrolled more than 19,000 people age 19 years and younger in dozens of countries globally, according to the researchers.